jewelsofthought/neshama/site/posts/parashot/Miketz.md

 ## Chapter 44

-The he instructs his steward. "“Fill the men’s bags with food, as much as they can carry, and put each one’s money in the mouth of his bag.
-Put my silver goblet in the mouth of the bag of the youngest one, together with his money for the rations.”
+The he instructs his steward. ""Fill the men's bags with food, as much as they can carry, and put each one's money in the mouth of his bag.
+Put my silver goblet in the mouth of the bag of the youngest one, together with his money for the rations."
 And he did as Joseph told him. (v1-2)

 With the first light of morning, the men were sent off with their pack animals.
 They had not gone far, when Joseph said to his house steward, "Up, go after those men!
 And when you overtake them, say to them, 'Why did you repay good with evil?
 It is the very one from which my master drinks and which he uses for divination.
 It was a wicked thing for you to do!'" (v4-5)

 **Note**: This is kind of cryptic.
 How did he know that they took his goblet?{.note}

 When he had overtaken them, and said those things to them, they, of course, proclaim their innocence.
 "Why does my lord say such things?
 Far be it from your servants to do anything of the kind!"
 They protest.
 "Here we brought back to you from the land of Canaan the money that we found in the mouths of our bags.
-How then could we have stolen any silver or gold from your master’s house!
-Whichever of your servants it is found with shall die; the rest of us, moreover, shall become slaves to my lord.” (v6-9)
+How then could we have stolen any silver or gold from your master's house!
+Whichever of your servants it is found with shall die; the rest of us, moreover, shall become slaves to my lord." (v6-9)

-He replies, “Although what you are proposing is right, only the one with whom it is found shall be my slave; but the rest of you shall go free.” (v10)
+He replies, "Although what you are proposing is right, only the one with whom it is found shall be my slave; but the rest of you shall go free." (v10)

 So each one hastened to lower his bag to the ground, and each one opened his bag.
-He searched, beginning with the oldest and ending with the youngest; and the goblet turned up in Benjamin’s bag. (v11-12)
+He searched, beginning with the oldest and ending with the youngest; and the goblet turned up in Benjamin's bag. (v11-12)

 **Note**: This was a cruel thing for Joseph to do to his brothers.
 Did he intend sending them back to their father without Benjamin.
 That would have been punishing his father too.
 Which would bring a whole other aspect to the story.{.note}

 At this they tear their clothes.
 Each reloaded his pack animal, and they returned to the city.
 When Judah and his brothers re-entered the house of Joseph, who was still there, they threw themselves on the ground before him.
-Joseph said to them, “What is this deed that you have done?
-Do you not know that a man like me practices divination?” [כִּֽי־נַחֵ֧שׁ יְנַחֵ֛שׁ]{dir="rtl"}
+Joseph said to them, "What is this deed that you have done?
+Do you not know that a man like me practices divination?" [כִּֽי־נַחֵ֧שׁ יְנַחֵ֛שׁ]{dir="rtl"}

 **"Practices divination"**: He could read dreams, we know that.
 Plus he had G-d helping him.
 Where did he learn the magic?
 As it is almost magical the way he took over everything he was involved in.
 First Potaphar's house, (and Potiphar's wife); the prison; then Egypt, as well as marrying Potiphar's daughter.{.Note}